 The disadvantage is that, if a guest arrives past closing, it’s much more difficult to get the key.
 If the owner doesn’t live close by, they may even have to wait until the next day.
 So the risks of missing the exchange window are a lot bigger.

 Within walking distance (no more than a few city blocks from your property)

 Serves food or drink – Avoid bars, but try to find somewhere your guests can sit down and enjoy, and where you can recommend a dish or two.

-Good relationship with staff – You don’t necessarily need to be on a first name basis with the barista, but if you’re going to trust a store with your keys it’s better if it’s a place you frequent, where the staff recognize your face.
+A good relationship with staff – You don’t necessarily need to be on a first name basis with the barista, but if you’re going to trust a store with your keys it’s better if it’s a place you frequent, where the staff recognizes your face.

 Even if you have a good relationship with one or two staff members, don’t let down your guard when it comes to safety.
 Handing your keys to one staff member doesn’t necessarily mean they’re going to be the only one holding onto it.
 Before trusting a store with your keys: